 - Listen to the person.
 Ask them if they want help connecting to counseling or Campus Safety.
 Respect their answers.
 People who have experienced misconduct may be reluctant or scared and need time to consider their options.

-- As required by law, immediately report the incident to the Title IX coordinator at 413.597.3301 or [email protected]; or to any of the deputy Title IX coordinators listed on this card.
+- As required by campus policy, immediately report the incident to the Title IX coordinator at 413.597.3301 or [email protected]; or to any of the deputy Title IX coordinators listed below.
 They can also help with questions about what more you can do.

 All college employees are required to report to one of the following college resources: